-Its method is based on 2:1 ratio and involves high-intensity bouts at 170% of one’s VO2 max and lasts 4 minutes including all the rest periods.
+Its method is based on a 2:1 ratio and involves high-intensity bouts at 170% of one’s VO2 max and lasts 4 minutes including all the rest periods.

-With Tabata, you perform a total of 8 sets of 20 seconds of high intensity exercise and 10 seconds of rest.
+With Tabata, you perform a total of 8 sets of 20 seconds of high-intensity exercise and 10 seconds of rest.

 Tabata training recommends workout frequency of 2 to 4 times per week.

-This HIIT protocol is best suited for those who are already fit and are looking for a workout that requires very little time.
+This HIIT protocol is best suited for those who are already-fit and are looking for a workout that requires very little time.

 Although the original Tabata method used sprinting, it can also be performed with strength training exercises.